DMLGuide/DMLGuide.github.io/examples/GN.md

 The example is useful for illustrating how DML works for several reasons: the dataset is small and available online, visualization is easy, reproduction of results is straightforward, and the example shows how DML can be used as a robustness check even in the simplest of settings.

-The G-N dataset used for this demonstration is available at ...
+The G-N dataset used for this demonstration is available at [here](https://dmlguide.github.io/assets/dta/GN2021.dta).
-The example below is based in part on the G-N replication code.

 The variables used are: